A Cross Player

 - a 2004 arc of PvP had Francis Ottoman playing a catgirl character for many of the same reasons as Dave, above.
 Ironically, one of his co-workers started to hit on Francis's character before stopping himself, as he already knew it was a Gender Bender character.

 - Ian of Mac Hall and Three Panel Soul crossplays fairly often, most notably his World of Warcraft character Cherabim and (unwittingly) his Morrowind character Ren.
 Also Risu from City of Villains or APB.
 Matt's characters tend to be male, buuuuuuuut...

-- In Goblins it is heavily implied that Drowbabe (and her Suspiciously Similar Substitute Yodette) is played by a guy.
+- It is heavily implied that Drowbabe (and her Suspiciously Similar Substitute Yodette) is played by a guy.

 - If Minmax is to be believed, Forgath is played by a girl.
 He uses this as a justification for kissing him.